Rustfahrtagentur/microcad/doc/libs/std/ops/translate.md

 # Translate `std::ops::translation`

-We can translate objects in 2D and 3D using `std::ops::transate`:
+We can translate objects in 2D and 3D using `std::ops::translate`:

 [![test](.test/translate_2d.svg)](.test/translate_2d.log)